0ddjob/ALICE/README.md

 # ALICE MULTI-PORT EXTENSION #

+NOTE!
+This is not my original project, I am merely adding English translations to make it easier for the wider community to try this interesting project.<br>

 This extension expands the capabilities of MATRA ALICE computers (4K, 32, and 90).
 It adds:
 - two DB9 joystick ports